hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,630 (3040 nm)

 ##### 0300
 Blue skies today—what a gift!
 Devine overslept because the phone died, and there was no alarm to wake him.
-I drove for 4 hours straight, and it felt unending.
+I stood watch for 4 hours straight, and it felt unending.
 We feel that way often, even for short 2-hour shifts.
 Time goes slow when we're steering for what feels like hours and hours, then, when we look at the time, it has only been 30 minutes.
 There ought to be a ring in Dante's hell like this, where time is warped, where the clock says it is 0233 but it never, ever changes.
 Or sometimes it does change, to 0234, but then somehow it rolls back to 0233?!
 Our brains must have hallucinated the change, surely!

-##### 0800
-We have instant coffee with oatmeal.
+When Devine awakens, he serves instant coffee with oatmeal.
 The wind is still out of the west, offering good smooth sailing and gentle seas.

 ##### 0800
-Took sleeping bags out to dry, also found more mold.
-The pans under the sink had coffee from the recent spillage that we forgot to clean up completly, and so mold developed.
+We took our sleeping bags out to dry, and found more mold.
+The pans under the sink had coffee from the recent spillage that we forgot to clean up, and so mold developed.
 The papers inside the navigation table also harbor an advanced civilization of rotted matter.
-We want to keep our charts anyway though, as we might need them as back up.
+We want to keep our charts anyway though, because we might need them as back up.
 They are moist and full of spots and stains, handling them without tearing them up is difficult.
 We hung them over the lee cloths, to try and get them to dry but we both know that won't happen.
+Our world is cold and moist.

 We had [soba](#soba) for lunch, the smell was enough to cover up the one emanating from the rotten charts.
-To be truly rid of it, we'd have to exorcise the rot demons out of them.
+To be truly rid of it, we'd have to exorcise the rot demons out of them, but they appear well-settled, and we might have to learn to live with them after all.

 ##### 1600
-We have our first happy hour of the trip!
+We have our first happy hour.
 We've completed one third of the trip, and celebrated with a glass of red wine.
 We left Japan with many cartons of Japanese wine, of varying sweetness.
 Robusta made it to half the distance to Dutch Harbor, and they too celebrated this grand event.
 They are close, but we still don't see them on AIS.
 They are north of us, maybe we'll catch up?
 We turned northeastward at 166°E, we'll be skirting not-so-great weather to escape yet worse weather.
-Such is life out here, we do our best to position ourselves with the weather.
+Such is life out here, we do our best to stay positive, and to position ourselves with the weather.

 ##### 2100
 Clear skies, with plenty of stars, but no time to enjoy them as the sea demands our attention.
 The wind is rising, and will steady at a good strength until dinner time tomorrow.